spabinger/BioinformaticsAndGenomeAnalyses2019/practical2.md

     * What does the option "--genotyping-mode" do?
     * Investigate the other options
-    * Do you find a option to require a minimum base quality score?
+    * Do you find an option to require a minimum base quality score?
     * Can you limit variant calling to a certain region?
     * Can you use multiple cores?